-- Tourist parks of any size (whether permanent or temporary) will require Local Law approval; - A food licence for preparing or manufacturing food for sale; - Licensing for operating a shared accommodation facility; - Other Local law approvals; - Reclassification of a building, or part of a building that is to be used, e.g. for a Home based business. - Building and/or plumbing approval for any proposed structural changes to buildings.
+- Tourist parks of any size (whether permanent or temporary) will require Local Law approval; - A food licence for preparing or manufacturing food for sale; - Licencing for operating a shared accommodation facility; - Other Local law approvals; - Reclassification of a building, or part of a building that is to be used, e.g. for a Home based business. - Building and/or plumbing approval for any proposed structural changes to buildings.

-Contact Council's Regulatory Services team on 07 5540 5111 to discuss the additional (non-planning) approvals that may be required.
+Contact Council's Regulatory Services department to discuss the additional (non-planning) approvals that may be required.